Planning for Growth to 2051:

 The City of Hamilton is updating its Growth Management Strategy, known as GRIDS 2.
 The City will also be completing a Municipal Comprehensive Review concurrently with GRIDS 2.

 In 2006, City Council approved the first Growth Related Integrated Development Strategy (GRIDS) (PDF, 28 MB).
 GRIDS was an integrated planning process that identified a broad land use structure, associated infrastructure, economic development strategy and financial implications for growth options to serve Hamilton for 30 years.
 GRIDS planned for growth up to 2031.

-GRIDS needs to be updated to plan for the additional jobs and persons beyond 2031 (to 2041) and to determine the impact on the Infrastructure Master Plans.
-This update will be known as GRIDS 2.
+GRIDS needs to be updated to plan for the City’s population and job growth to 2051.
+This update is known as GRIDS 2.

 What is the Municipal Comprehensive Review?

 A municipal comprehensive review (MCR) is a requirement of the Growth Plan for the Greater Golden Horseshoe and the Provincial Policy Statement (PPS) at the time of the City’s 5-year Official Plan review.
 The MCR is the process by which the City brings its Official Plans into conformity with updated policies of the various Provincial plans which apply to Hamilton (PPS, Growth Plan for the Greater Golden Horseshoe, Niagara Escarpment Plan, Greenbelt Plan).
 The population and job forecasts of the Growth Plan to 2051 need to be planned for and accommodated through the MCR.

 Many of the studies that are required as part of the MCR are also required as part of GRIDS 2.
 Therefore, the City has determined that it is appropriate to combine GRIDS 2 and the MCR into one integrated process, resulting in a transparent and straightforward process in which to involve stakeholders and citizens.